Normandy (Mass Effect): Normandy SR-1

-The Normandy derives her name from the Normandy landings of World War II.
-The initial Normandy was created in 2183 as an advanced prototype "deep scout" stealth frigate with help from the Turians, a race of aliens who were once hostile to humans.
 Most of her revolutionary technology is incorporated into her source of propulsion, the Tantalus drive core, which is also the source of her stealth capabilities.
-By temporarily "tucking in" and "storing" the heat energy produced within her hull to evade detection, Normandy can travel undetected or drift passively for a lengthy time of observation, though this technique is not without danger.
+By temporarily "tucking in" and "storing" the heat energy produced within her hull to evade detection, Normandy can briefly travel swiftly undetected or drift passively for a lengthy time of observation, though this technique is not without danger.
 The stored heat must eventually be released, otherwise the ship risks cooking her own crew alive.
 To aid in the stealth, the Tantalus drive allows Normandy to move without the use of heat-emitting thrusters.
 The Normandy is armed with GARDIAN (General ARea Defensive Integration Anti-spacecraft Network) point defense lasers, a spinal mass accelerator cannon, and advanced Javelin disruptor torpedoes, as well as kinetic barriers.